Hoff97/hikeandfly/README.md

 `backend-rust/download_data.sh` will download some data for the digital evelation model (DEM).
 Change `backend-rust/download_data.sh` according to your needs if you do not want to download all the data.

-There is also an older (and slower) python backend in the `backend` folder.

 ## Performance testing

 You can run performance tests using